W. E. B. Du Bois: Religion

 Although Du Bois attended a New England Congregational church as a child, he abandoned organized religion while at Fisk College.
-As an adult, Du Bois described himself as agnostic or a freethinker, but at least one biographer concluded that Du Bois was virtually an atheist.
-However, another analyst of Du Bois's writings concluded that he had a religious voice, albeit radically different from other African-American religious voices of his era.
-Du Bois was credited with inaugurating a 20th-century spirituality to which Ralph Ellison, Zora Neale Hurston, and James Baldwin also belong.
+As an adult, Du Bois described himself as agnostic and a freethinker, with one biographer concluding that Du Bois was virtually an atheist.
+Some analysts place Du Bois' "religious voice" alongside irreligious black thinkers such as Ralph Ellison, Zora Neale Hurston, and James Baldwin.

 When asked to lead public prayers, Du Bois would refuse.
-In his autobiography, Du Bois wrote:
+In his 1968 autobiography, Du Bois wrote:

-Du Bois accused American churches of being the most discriminatory of all institutions.
-He also provocatively linked African American Christianity to indigenous African religions.
-He did occasionally acknowledge the beneficial role that religion played in African American life – as the "basic rock" which served as an anchor for African American communities – but in general disparaged African American churches and clergy because he felt they did not support the goals of racial equality and hindered activists' efforts.
+Du Bois was a critic of religion in general, and American churches in particular, whom he characterised as being the most discriminatory of all institutions on Earth.
+He also provocatively linked African-American Christianity to indigenous African religions, and characterized the practice of allowing children to learn "so-called religious [truths]", which they will later recognise as false, as a "moral disaster".
+While he did acknowledge the beneficial role of black Christianity religion as a "basic rock" and "anchor" for African-American communities, he mainly disparaged African-American churches and clergy because he felt they did not adequately support the goals of racial equality and otherwise hindered activists' efforts.

-Although Du Bois was not personally religious, he infused his writings with religious symbology.
-Many contemporaries viewed him as a prophet.For additional analysis of Du Bois and religion, see Blum, Edward J. (2007), W. E. B. Du Bois, American Prophet, University of Pennsylvania Press; and Kahn, Jonathon S. (2011), Divine Discontent: The Religious Imagination of W. E. B. Du Bois, Oxford University Press.
+Although Du Bois did not have any religious beliefs, he writings were influenced by his reading of religious texts and frequently used religious symbology for its rhetorical effect and persuasive power.
+Many contemporaries viewed him as a "prophet" of African-American liberation.For additional analysis of Du Bois and religion, see Blum, Edward J. (2007), W. E. B. Du Bois, American Prophet, University of Pennsylvania Press; and Kahn, Jonathon S. (2011), Divine Discontent: The Religious Imagination of W. E. B. Du Bois, Oxford University Press.
 His 1904 prose poem, "Credo", was written in the style of a religious creed and widely read by the African-American community.
-Moreover, Du Bois, both in his own fiction and in stories published in The Crisis, often drew analogies between the lynchings of African Americans and the crucifixion of Christ.
+Moreover, Du Bois, both in his own fiction and in stories published in The Crisis, often drew analogies between the lynchings of African Americans and the crucifixion of Jesus.
 Between 1920 and 1940, Du Bois shifted from overt black messiah symbolism to more subtle messianic language.